bjm-123/FFTCN/README.md

 This project is a re-release of the original project from the Gitee repository on GitHub.
 The original project is available at [https://gitee.com/abmoon/waveletnet/tree/master](here), and the original contributor of this project is [https://gitee.com/abmoon?utm_source=poper_profile](here).

+This project requires Python 3.7 and Pytorch 1.8 environment.
 For more details, please refer to README.pdf.</font>

 # <font face="Times">Introduction</font>